imacovei/imacovei/services.md

 # Services

-We provide a complete set of services to help manufacturers, EMS companies, and integrators deploy reliable, high‑performance end‑of‑line test systems.
+We provide a complete set of services to help manufacturers, EMS companies, and integrators deploy reliable, high‑performance inline or end‑of‑line test systems.
 Our goal is simple: ensure your production line runs smoothly, efficiently, and with full confidence in every device that leaves the factory.

 ---